 Poppy pins is a company that produce a number of special poppies for Remembrance that have Regimental badges incorporated into the design, and are available for online purchase.
 Every poppy badge that is purchased from the site includes a 20% donation to the Royal British Legion Poppy appeal.

-In 2015, they have brought out a brand new HM Coastguard Poppy design, and have asked us if we would share the details with you.
-The badges are now £10.00 including postage and packing in the UK and is available directly from their web site.
+In recent years they have brought out a brand new HM Coastguard Poppy design and have asked us if we would share the details with you.
+The badges should be around £10.00 including postage and packing in the UK and are available directly from their web site.

 We are delighted to share with you this lovely film of the HM Coastguard in Action.
 The Coastguard Association’s role is to offer support to volunteers like this if there is a time of need, as they so an amazing job around out coastline.